hoag-network/media-server/docs/installation_docker.md

  * 1 Core

-A VM from any cloud provider like Vultr, GCP, AWS as well as any dedicated server with Ubuntu would work
+A VM from any cloud provider like Vultr, GCP, AWS as well as any dedicated server with Ubuntu would work In case you need to know how to install and connect to an server instance click [here](https://github.com/hoag-network/media-server/blob/development/docs/install_connect_server.md)

 ### 2. Install docker and docker compose